JSamia36/BirdyBot/README.md

 pip install -r requirements.txt
 ```

 Now add what you'd like the account to tweet in 'file.txt'.
 This supports emojis and images, please see below on how to add images to the tweets.
 Modify the config file (config.yaml) to include your username + password for the account.
 You can also change the amounts of different things here if you'd like, otherwise just leave the other values as is.
+Make sure to move config.yaml, and file.txt into the same folder as main.py.
 Once everything is downloaded and modified you can simply run
 ```
 python3 main.py
 ```